CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.7.md

 Draft FAQs based on this file: /(file)
 ```
 ```
-List ideas for a fun remote team even for Contoso Ltd.
+List ideas for a fun remote team, even for Contoso Ltd.
 ```

 ## Conclusion